Camp Fire (2018): First responders

-While successful in evacuating nearly the entire town of Paradise, first responders were limited by an insufficient number of cell phone repeaters, which resulted in communication difficulties and reduced Internet speed: "Paradise quickly lost its equipment, the California Public Utilities Commission confirmed."
+While successful in evacuating nearly the entire town of Paradise, first responders were limited by an insufficient number of cell phone repeaters, which resulted in communication difficulties and reduced Internet speed.
 The wildfire alert system was similarly hampered by damaged cell towers; 17 towers burned the first day.
-Many residents didn't sign up for the warnings, some neighborhoods for some reason did not receive any warnings, and the failure rate of the warnings that did get sent ranged from 25 to 94 percent.
+Many residents did not sign up for the warnings, some neighborhoods for unknown reasons did not receive any warnings, and the failure rate of the warnings that did get sent ranged from 25 to 94 percent.
 Randall L. Stephenson, AT&T CEO, committed to fixing this problem, as AT&T added mobile repeaters to improve coverage.
 Two weeks into the fire, 66 cell repeaters were still damaged or out of service, and the remaining cell infrastructure was overloaded.

-Only two dispatchers were on duty to field thousands of calls to 911.

 Initial widespread confusion about reporting missing people limited the search for victims.
 The Butte County Sheriff's Office opened a call center, staffed daily from 8:00 a.m. to 8:00 p.m., to provide and receive information and inquiries on missing persons.
 The North Valley Animal Disaster Group worked with law enforcement and other shelters, rescue groups and independent operations to rescue and reunite pets and families, and established an animal shelter at the Chico Airport.

 Fire resources were stretched as the fire began on the same day as the Woolsey Fire and the Hill Fire in Southern California.
 Camp Fire resource requests alone equalled the entire 6,000 Cal Fire full-time fire professionals.
 Both fires pulled resources from 17 states to respond.
 By the second day of the fire, only half the fire resources had assembled.
 The initial response within Paradise was shouldered by Paradise's three fire engines in stations 81, 82, and 83, and the two engines at Butte County Cal Fire Station 35.
 At the height of deployment, there were 5,596 firefighters (including 770 inmate firefighters), 622 engines, 75 water tenders, 101 fire crews, 103 bulldozers, 24 helicopters, and 12 fixed-wing aircraft.

 On the morning of ignition, high winds limited fixed-wing air support.
 By that afternoon, calming winds allowed for nine fixed-wing aircraft on the fire, including five 1,200-gallon S-2 Trackers, three 3,000-gallon BAE 146s, and one 12,000-gallon DC-10 Air Tanker.
 Eventually, three additional aircraft were deployed from out of state, including two 1,620-gallon CL-415 Super Scoopers that arrived from their home in Washington on November 9 and a 19,600-gallon 747 Supertanker that arrived from its home in Colorado on November 11 after gaining a contract to work on federal land.

 California National Guard soldiers from the 49th Brigade distributing supplies to search teams during the Camp Fire.